 The priority of the floors for pickup.
-By default this is top-down.
-This can be changed, however by clicking the text, which will show the Floor Priority dialog as shown in Figure 72.
+This is applicable only to EVAC type elevators, and by default is top-down.
+This can be changed however by clicking the text, which will show the Floor Priority dialog as shown in Figure 74.
 This allows the simulation of a fire floor.